Ages 3 to 6 years

 The Sensorial area in the Montessori classroom is alive with materials that call out to the child: “Look at me.”
 “Touch me.”
 “Hold me.”
 “Listen to me.”
 These materials are designed for the development and refinement of the ability to observe, compare, discriminate, differentiate, reason, decide, and solve problems.
-The child is urged by what she sees to explore the materials with her hands.
-A child engaged with the Sensorial works expresses joy and amazement as her hand is connected with the development of the mind.
+The child is urged by what they see to explore the materials with their hands.
+A child engaged with the Sensorial works expresses joy and amazement as their hand is connected with the development of the mind.

 Geography and Culture

 “Peace Education” is one of the most important components of a good Montessori program, but it is also one of the more difficult integrated aspects to put your finger on and explain.
 Peace Education is teaching, modeling, and encouraging respect and support of ones self, others, and the community as a whole.

 In the Children’s House, we provide lessons and model the skills that are appropriate for developing “peace” for this age group.
 We use the classic “Peace Table” for individual situations, and also give group and individual lessons using materials.
 Peace curriculum skills that we work on in the Children’s House level include: